Centre for Global Child Health

-The Centre for Global Child Health’s capacity building projects focus on collaborative and sustainable paediatric health workforce training and education programs.
-Our capacity building has an emphasis on strengthening health systems for specific newborn, child and adolescent health issues where there is a match between identified need and SickKids' expertise.
+Our capacity building projects focus on collaborative and sustainable paediatric health workforce training and education programs; with emphasis on health systems strengthening for specific newborn, child and adolescent health issues where there is a match between identified need and skills and SickKids' expertise.

-SickKids continues to work with health systems partners in Ghana to develop specialized paediatric nursing education.
-This education enables registered general nurses working in clinical areas to expand their paediatric knowledge and skills and their leadership abilities through a one-year training program.
-The Government of Ghana has set a goal of training and retaining 1,500 paediatric nurses by 2025.
+For a decade, SickKids and health systems partners in Ghana worked together to develop and deliver specialized paediatric nursing education across Ghana.
+This education has enabled registered general nurses working in clinical areas to expand their paediatric knowledge and skills and their leadership abilities through a one-year training program.
+The Government of Ghana set a goal of training and retaining 1,500 paediatric nurses by 2025.

 Partners and stakeholders